 During the year ended December 31, 2021, the Foundation loaned the HUB Augusta Investment Fund, LLC \$14,321,000; the HUB investment fund used these proceeds and loaned funds to three community development entities, who then loaned funds to the HUB for building construction.
 The loan from the Foundation bears interest at 1.0% per annum with interest only payments due annually until maturity in October 2047.
-At December 31, 2022, the outstanding balance of note receivable was \$14,321,000.
-Prior to inception, the Foundation granted \$1,082,294, to the HUB to provide for the transaction costs and the initial capitalization to support its mission.
+At December 31, 2023 and 2022, the outstanding balance of note receivable was \$14,321,000.

-Note 13-Liquidity access line
+Note 14-Liquidity access line

-At December 31, 2022 and 2021, the Foundation had a liquidity access line with an available amount of \$10,000,000 with an open maturity.
-The liquidity access line bears interest based on the weekly periodic rate plus 2.25%, which was 5.641% and 1.582% as of December 31, 2022 and 2021, respectively.
+At December 31, 2023 and 2022, the Foundation had a liquidity access line with an available amount of \$10,000,000 with an open maturity.
+The liquidity access line bears interest based on the weekly periodic rate plus 2.25%, which was 5.641% as of December 31, 2023 and 2022.
 The liquidity access line is collateralized by the Foundation's investments held with the financial institution.
-The liquidity access line did not have an outstanding balance at December 31, 2022 or 2021.
+The liquidity access line did not have an outstanding balance and did not have any activity during the years ended December 31, 2023 or 2022.

-Note 14-Subsequent events
+Note 15-Subsequent events

-The Foundation has evaluated subsequent events through May 17, 2023, which was the date the consolidated financial statements were available to be issued.
+The Foundation has evaluated subsequent events through May 1, 2024, which was the date the consolidated financial statements were available to be issued.
 As of this date, there were no material subsequent events that required recognition or additional disclosure in the consolidated financial statements.